tmcqueen-materials/kafkacrypto/README.md

 git clone --depth 1 https://github.com/open-quantum-safe/liboqs
 git clone --depth 1 https://github.com/open-quantum-safe/liboqs-python.git
 cd liboqs
-git checkout 0.14.0 # can use as old as 0.8.0 for full support, or 0.7.2 for ephemeral PQ key exchange (but not signing)
+git checkout 0.15.0 # can use as old as 0.8.0 for full support, or 0.7.2 for ephemeral PQ key exchange (but not signing)
-# Patch only needed if PQ signing support is desired
+## Patch only needed if PQ signing support is desired
-#   (and not required for version 0.15.0+ if SLH_DSA_PURE_SHAKE_128F is usable)
+##   (and not required for version 0.15.0+)
-# kat.json may fail to patch for <0.11.0, but can be ignored (except tests will fail)
+## kat.json may fail to patch for <0.11.0, but can be ignored (except tests will fail)
-curl https://raw.githubusercontent.com/tmcqueen-materials/kafkacrypto/refs/heads/master/liboqs-sphincs+-slhdsa.patch > liboqs-sphincs+-slhdsa.patch
+#curl https://raw.githubusercontent.com/tmcqueen-materials/kafkacrypto/refs/heads/master/liboqs-sphincs+-slhdsa.patch > liboqs-sphincs+-slhdsa.patch
-patch -p1 < liboqs-sphincs+-slhdsa.patch
+#patch -p1 < liboqs-sphincs+-slhdsa.patch
 mkdir build
 cd build
 # Some KEMs/SIGs will be unused depending on liboqs version; that is OK